metamn/gatsby-starter-mrui/README.md

 ## About

-- It is meant to aid component development in a live environment.
+It is meant to aid MR-UI component development in a live environment.

+## Features
+- Deploys to Github Pages
 - Based on the barebones [Gatsby Default Starter](https://www.gatsbyjs.org/docs/quick-start)